 And in a market where every big player offers a very similar shopping experience, could technological or service innovation be the USP M&S has up its sleeve?
 Might it build on the growing popularity of its Sparks loyalty scheme?
 Or follow Waitrose down the recipe box route to target M&S ‘cook from scratch’ customer?

-And as we’re currently working on our next whitepaper, focused on online shopping, so will be watching carefully to see how this one plays out…
+We’re currently working on our next whitepaper, focused on online shopping, so will be watching carefully to see how this one plays out…